earthly/website/blog/_posts/2021-05-21-backward-and-forward-compatibility.md

 toc: true
 author: John Gramila
 internal-links:
- - protocal buffers
+ - protocol buffers
  - backward compatibility
  - backwards compatibility
  - forwards compatibility
 topic: go
+last_modified_at: 2023-04-17
 ---
+**We're [Earthly.dev](https://earthly.dev/).
+We make building software simpler and therefore faster using containerization.
+This article covers protocol buffers and forward and backward compatibility.
+If you want to know more about building in containers then [check us out](/).**

-[Protocol Buffers](https://developers.google.com/protocol-buffers "Protocol Buffers Documentation") serialize structured data so it can be efficiently stored or shared over a network.
+Protocol Buffers serialize structured data so it can be efficiently stored or shared over a network.
 They were designed for internal use at Google in 2001 and released to the public under an open-source license in 2008.

 Protocol Buffers are compiled to a series of strictly arranged bytes, so they can be transmitted very efficiently.
 After reconstitution, they can also be understood by a wide range of languages.
 Let's examine protobufs first at a high level, then do a deep dive into best practices for working with them to see if they're a fit for your expanding data workflow.

-{% include_html cta/go1.html %}

 ## What Exactly Are Protocol Buffers?